boopalaarul/tranquant/README.md

 `./generate_bam_from_genome.sh [path to reference genome] [path to GTF file] [path to FASTQ of RNAseq data]`

-This last option assumes you already have a STAR index.
+This last option assumes you already have a STAR index that matches the RNAseq data-- in order words, if you have RNAseq data from a mouse, the STAR index should be for a mouse genome.

 3. Run the following script with the following arguments.
 Wait for all steps to complete, and there will be a "resultsAligned.toTranscriptome.out.bam" in the workspace/ directory.